WILDFIRE BATTLE CONTINUES IN SOUTH MIAMI-DADE; ONLY 30% OF THE BLAZE IS CONTAINED

-a large plume of smoke is seen from the road
+a large plume of smoke billows over a highway

-Editor’s Note: This is a 3:50 p.m update.
+Editor’s Note: This is a Thursday evening update (5:23 p.m.).
 This story is developing and will be updated as more information comes in.

-Traffic in and out of the Florida Keys was shut down for nearly five hours on Tuesday as a brush fire burned thousands of acres in southeast Miami-Dade County near the 18-Mile Stretch and Card Sound Road.
-Traffic had reopened on the Stretch yesterday evening, but Card Sound Road remained shut down.
+Traffic in and out of the Florida Keys was shut down for nearly five hours on Tuesday as a brush fire burned in southeast Miami-Dade County near the 18-Mile Stretch and Card Sound Road.
+Traffic had reopened on the Stretch on Tuesday evening, but Card Sound Road remained shut down.

 Miami-Dade Fire Rescue and the Florida Fire Service arrived at the scene of a rapidly-spreading blaze just before 5 p.m. on Tuesday.
 With tankers and air support dropping water, crews battled the ferocious flames well into the evening.
 Card Sound Road was the first to close, and not long after that, the 18-Mile Stretch was shut down with the emergence of flames and heavy smoke.
 Dry weather and winds aided the fire’s ability to spread.